MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 A forward iterator addressing the position of the first element in the range to be rotated.

 *`middle`*\
-A forward iterator defining the boundary within the range that addresses the position of the first element in the second part of the range whose elements are to be exchanged with those in the first part of the range.
+A forward iterator defining the boundary within the range that addresses the position of the first element in the second part of the range whose elements are to be exchanged with the ones in the first part of the range.

 *`last`*\
 A forward iterator addressing the position one past the final element in the range to be rotated.